conath/vu-mote/README.md

 You can switch between showing the full scale (-120dB) or half scale (-60dB).

-The name is a combination of VU Meter and Remote, because it was intended to also offer playback controls.
-However, this feature is not implemented yet.
+The original name was VUMote, a combination of VU Meter and Remote, because it was intended to also offer playback controls.

-# License
+## License and Copyright

-MIT.
+See [License](LICENSE) for details about the **source code** license.

+The Music Remote and Visualizer app icons are © 2022 Christoph Parstorfer.
+All rights reserved.